 EUA and you

-In an emergency situation such as a pandemic, the FDA can evaluate their review options.
-They could decide a different review process may be needed in order to save the most lives.
-The Emergency Use Authorization (EUA) involves the same thorough standards, but other resources are added to make decisions more quickly than usual.
-In the case of COVID-19 vaccines, studies involving more than 50,000 people showed the vaccines to be safe and effective.
-The EUA process is not static, and data continue to be collected and reviewed by the FDA and others.
+In a pandemic, the FDA can adjust its review process to save the most lives.
+An Emergency Use Authorization (EUA) involves the same standards as for other vaccines.
+Then, other resources are added to cut through red tape—allowing decisions to occur more quickly than usual.
+In the case of COVID-19 vaccines, studies involved tens of thousands of people.
+These studies showed the vaccines to be safe and effective.
+Data continue to be collected and reviewed by the FDA and others.

-At one point, the CDC and the FDA paused the use of Johnson & Johnson’s Janssen vaccine, which had received emergency authorization.
-Officials wanted to evaluate an extremely rare side effect that affected only 7 women out of a million who received the vaccine.
-Once the issue had been evaluated and safety assured, the pause on the Johnson & Johnson Janssen vaccine was lifted.
+At one point, the CDC and the FDA paused the use of Johnson & Johnson’s Janssen vaccine, which had received an EUA.
+Officials wanted to evaluate an extremely rare side effect that affected around 7 women 18-49 years of age out of a million who received the vaccine.
+Once safety was assured, and the analysis showed the benefits of vaccination outweigh the risks, the pause on that vaccine was lifted.

 Other vaccine candidates simply didn’t make the cut.
-For instance, when clinical trials showed that two potential vaccines failed to provide adequate immune responses, the pharmaceutical giant Merck called a halt to its vaccine production efforts.
+For instance, when clinical trials showed that two potential vaccines did not provide adequate immune responses, the pharmaceutical giant Merck halted its vaccine production efforts.

 Safe and effective